Happy Holidays From Alpine Insurance

 - Drive with extra caution – it’s better to be late than to have to deal with an insurance claim, car repairs, injuries, or a serious car accident.

-- Equip your vehicle with a winter safety kit, including blankets, a first aid kit, snacks, water, air-activated hot packs, jump starters, a shovel, and matches or a lighter.
+- Equip your vehicle with a winter safety kit, including blankets, a first aid kit, snacks, water, air-activated hot packs, jump starters, a shovel, matches or a lighter.

 - Be sure your spare tire is in good condition.